clickonrefresh/DisruptivePortfolio-BusinessManagementSuite/README.md

 ##### DO NOT RENAME THE FILES, DO NOT MOVE THEM.

-### You will need to alter the user-names, passwords, and FQDN's in all of the 'docker-compose.yml' files to suit our needs.
+### You will need to alter the user-names, passwords, and FQDN's, TimeZones, and volume paths <path/to/config>,  in all of the 'docker-compose.yml' files to suit ### your needs.

 ##### All of the files needing editing are contained within the following directories within the project: